 Updated, Feb.
+29: Applicant webinar here.
+Feb.
 19, 2020: A Two-step grants app process is mandatory, deadlines and other details are here.
 Feb.
-13, 2020 - US EDA announced that the RIS program will be rebranded "Build to Scale" (B2S) with further guidance soon forthcoming on applying for FY20 Awards, as described below.-Ed.
+13, 2020 - US EDA announced that the RIS program has been rebranded "Build to Scale" (B2S) with further guidance soon forthcoming on applying for FY20 Awards, as described below.-Ed.

 DURING a recent webinar, officials of the Economic Development Administration of the U.S. Department of Commerce repeated their long-standing assurances that grassroots groups that have previously been awarded EDA grants for regional innovation strategies (RIS) capacity-building and entrepreneurial capital formation are free to compete -- without fear or favor -- in the 2020 grantmaking cycle.